M64GitHub/zigreSID/README.md

 ---

 ✨ *SID sound made simple.
 Powered by ReSID.
-Integrated with Zig.* ✨
+Integrated with Zig.
+Now with threaded and unthreaded playback magic.* ✨